Mageswaran1989/aja/README.md

 ##How to compile and test?

-Assuming you are in aja project folder:
+Using SBT in aja root folder:
-To compile:
 `$ sbt`
 `$ sbt compile`
 To run examples under Tej: type "run-main org.aja.tej.examples." and TAB to select the example you are interested
 `$ run-main org.aja.tej.examples.ml.ANNet`

+Using IntelliJ editor:
+File -> open -> point to aja folder

 -----------------------------------------------------------------------------------